Skinhead culture

 Why become a skinhead?

-believed that white people owned Britain, hence showing racist intolerance of
+People became skinheads, as they believed that white people owned Britain, hence showing racist intolerance of other races entering Britain from overseas.

 How were they defined?